-Shards of Laughter, created and conceived by Gabriella Lev, with direction by Yael Valier, will play in Jerusalem, at Beit Mazia, 18 Mesilat Yesharim.
-Shows are at 20:00.
+Shards of Laughter, created and conceived by Gabriella Lev, with direction by Yael Valier, will play in Jerusalem, at Beit Mazia, 18 Mesilat Yesharim, on July 8, 9, 15, 16.
+The performance is at 20:00.

 In Shards, Gabi Lev, a master performer and storyteller, pieces together her family's Holocaust history from the fragmented stories and mysterious references she heard as a child and explored as an adult.
 The result is at once a deeply personal portrait of her family's struggle, and a microcosm of the European Jewish experience during the Shoah.
-Told with honesty, artistry, and lifesaving humor, Shards leaves its impression in the intellect and in the spirit.
+Told with honesty, artistry, and, sometimes, defiant humor as an act of faith, Shards leaves its impression in the intellect and in the spirit.

 On the personal front and on the national one, this show, to me, is part of the answer of how to orient ourselves toward the three weeks and 9th Av, which is something I have been actively struggling with for years.
 To acknowledge the bad, to live it, and certainly not to try to erase it as “no longer relevant,” but also to seek and acknowledge the good and to give it its place.
 It’s a difficult balancing act.

 I don’t produce Holocaust shows as a rule.
-I did it this time because of the stripped simplicity of the story and format, because Gabi Lev is a masterful and enthralling storyteller, and because the format (performance art that interweaves moments of direct address of the audience) moved me.
+I did it this time because of the stripped simplicity and piercing relevance of the story and format, because Gabi Lev is a masterful and enthralling storyteller, and because the Gabi's ability to tell a story and incorporate moments of direct address of the audience, moves me.

 ~Yael Valier, Creative Director, Theater and Theology